google-marketing-solutions/crmint/docsource/docs/solutions/template.md

 1. If you have not already, create a CRMint instance using the [quickstart](../quickstart/) guide.

-1. Click **Import by template** and select the JSON file to create the new pipeline.
+1. Click **Import from template** and select the JSON file to create the new pipeline.

-## CRMint configuration
+## Data pipeline configuration

 The following variables must be configured for this solution.
 Click on the newly-created pipeline then click **Edit** to access the variable configuration.